ParkinsonLab/Metatranscriptome-Workshop/README.md

     -   `-z`: The number of threads supported on your system
     -   `-o`: The output file for the kaiju taxonomic classifications

 We can then take the classified reads and perform supplemental analyses.
-Firstly, we'll restrict the specificity of the classifications to Family-level taxa which limits the number of spurious classifications.
+Firstly, we'll restrict the specificity of the classifications to Genus-level taxa which limits the number of spurious classifications.

 ```
 4_Constrain_Classification.py genus mouse1_classification.tsv nodes.dmp names.dmp mouse1_classification_genus.tsv